LEarn More

 Recommendations for Technology Companies

 Following the Supreme Court’s decision in Dobbs v.
 Jackson Women’s Health Organization overturning Roe v.
-Wade, many states have banned or severely limited abortion access.
-In most cases, these bans prohibit people from providing abortions, but there is increasing concern about how individuals could be criminally targeted for their pregnancy outcomes.
-As a result, pregnant people who live in states that restrict access to reproductive health services such as abortion may want to consider how their online and offline actions might put them at risk of prosecution or in other legal jeopardy.
-While it is impossible to be completely anonymous when searching for and obtaining reproductive health services, individuals can take a number of steps to reduce their digital and physical footprint.
+Wade in 2022, many states have banned or severely limited abortion access.
+In most cases, these bans prohibit people from providing abortions, but there is increasing concern about how individuals could be criminally targeted for accessing reproductive healthcare.
+A September 2024 report from Pregnancy Justice estimates that at least five pregnant people have faced criminal charges related to abortion in the first year after the Dobbs decision.
+As a result, pregnant people who live in states that restrict access to reproductive health services such as abortion may want to consider how their online and offline actions make it more difficult to protect their right to privacy in their own healthcare and put them at risk of prosecution or in other legal jeopardy.
+While it is impossible to be completely anonymous when searching for and obtaining reproductive health services, individuals can take a number of steps to protect their privacy and reduce their digital and physical footprint.

 GUIDANCE FOR INDIVIDUALS